tyfvf/bank.py/README.md

 # bank.py
-A object oriented bank project made in python, with a GUI made in tkinter and excel integration
+A object oriented bank project made in python, with a GUI made in tkinter and excel database instead of common databases

 ## Functionalities